Dick Pound: Early life and education

 Pound was born on March 22, 1942, in St. Catharines, Ontario, the eldest of four children.
 His father was an engineer at a pulp-and-paper mill, and the family moved often.
-His family moved to numerous Quebec towns, including La Tuque and Trois Rivieres.
+His family moved to numerous Quebec towns, including La Tuque and Trois Rivières.
 When Pound was six, his family moved to Ocean Falls, British Columbia.
 He later moved to Montreal in 1957 and attended Mount Royal High School in Mount Royal, Quebec.

 In addition to swimming, Pound was a squash player and won the Canadian intercollegiate championship twice.

 In 1962, he earned a Bachelor of Commerce degree from McGill University and was on the Dean's List.
 One of his classmates was John Cleghorn.
 He received a licentiate in accounting from McGill in 1964 and got his chartered accountant designation the same year.
 He received a Bachelor of Arts degree with honours from Sir George Williams University (now Concordia University) in 1963 and graduated from the McGill University Faculty of Law with a Bachelor of Civil Law degree in 1967.
 During his time at McGill, he swam for the McGill Redmen from 1958 to 1962 and from 1964 to 1967.
 He established school records in every freestyle event, winning three Canadian intercollegiate gold medals in each of his freshman, sophomore and senior years.
 He was honoured by the Scarlet Key Society and was awarded the Carswell Company Prize.
 He served as managing editor of the McGill Law Journal.